SyncfusionExamples/3DChart-GettingStarted-in-WPF/README.md

 using Syncfusion.UI.Xaml.Charts;
 ```

-Then initialize an empty chart with two axes as shown below,
+Then initialize an empty chart with PrimaryAxis and SecondaryAxis as shown below,

 ###### Xaml
 ```xaml